fenago/machine-learning/Chapter 9 - Support Vector Machines/Lab_4.md

 <img align="right" src="../logo-small.png">

-Lab.
+Lab 4.
 Predicting Categories with Naive Bayes and SVMs
 ----------------------------------------------------------

 In this lab, you will learn about two popular classification machine